Sebaestschjin/advent-of-code/README.md

 # Goals

 * use test-driven development
-* write readable and clone code
+* write readable and clean code
 * try to reuse code
 * complete all challenges